-When moving house with a cat: a comprehensive guide for families with felines
+When moving house with a cat: reduce pet stress during a move

 A young couple in their new home, surrounded by moving boxes, lie on the floor and smile and play with their cat